manassesss/Parallel-Programming-MPI-Activies/README.md

 ### Python

-To install Python you can acess the [oficial site](https://www.python.org/downloads/) and download it.
+To install Python you can acess the [oficial site](https://www.python.org/downloads/), download it and install it.

 ### mpi4py package